brahle/advent-of-code-2019/Readme.md

 Enjoy the [40+ MB spreadsheet](day_04/Solution.xlsx) if you are interested for the actual implementation of the solution.
 Column D holds the solution to the first part, and Column L for the second part.

+## Day 5 - Bash

+Having read the problem today, I immediately recalled the words of some Advent of Code veterans that I will have to re-implement the Intcode machine over and over in each new language.
+For this iteration, I've decided to try and use bash, if for no other reason than to refresh my all but forgotten knowledge of using arrays.

+First thing's first, I need to split the string into an array, and it looks like using `IFS=',' read ...` will do the trick.
+Things soon turned into a nightmare as the syntax for working with arrays is actually exceptionally ugly in bash.
+Another problem is a serious lack of syntax checks, which makes it so very difficult to figure out where the problem is.